rr326/core/homeassistant/components/ll_notify/js/src/README.md

 - Remove all hardcoded ll_notify/xx calls
 - Localize
-- CSSFix - if I add a theme, which will take precidence?
+- CSSFix - if I add a theme, which will take precedence?